apparena/docs/docs/api/020-auth.rst

 1) API Key
 2) Json Web Token

-Both methods can be used be sending an "Authorization" header.
+Both methods can be used be by sending an "Authorization" header.

 API Key usage
 -------------